Last reviewed on 14th July 2023 by Martin Alexander (Mortgage Advisor)

 - Speak to an adverse credit specialist

 What do lenders look for on a joint mortgage with bad credit?

 It’s important first to understand what lenders look for when applicants apply for a joint mortgage.
 We’ll then discuss the bad credit aspect further to give you a greater understanding of how it all comes together.

 When applying for a joint mortgage, lenders will want to establish the following for each applicant:

 - Experience of each applicant (first-time buyers, investors, etc)

 - The amount of credit currently outstanding (if any)

 Lenders will also assess the mortgage you’ve applied for.
-For instance, having a large deposit of around 35% or more will perhaps offer more incentive for lenders to say yes.
-If you have a smaller deposit, such as 5%, then lenders may be more reluctant in offering you a mortgage.
+For instance, having a large deposit of around 35% or more will offer more incentive for lenders to say yes.
+If you have a smaller deposit, such as 5%, lenders will be more reluctant to offer you a mortgage.
 Mortgages with small deposits may be deemed too high risk, as one joint applicant has bad credit.

 How can bad credit affect a joint mortgage application?